mooffie/mc/src/lua/doc/guide/90-general.md

   --<small>_Error: bad argument #1 to 'draw_string' (canvas expected, got string)_</small>
 - `pnl.clear()`
   --<small>_Error: attempt to index local 'self' (a nil value)_</small>

-## Use T"string" when possible

-Throughout the documentation, and stock code, you'll see that human-readable strings are preceded by "T":

-    alert(T"Who do you love?")

-This makes your strings @{locale|localizable}.